 - Entrance Kiosks into the Parks

 Tips: Make sure the pass is visible in your vehicle whenever you stop.
-I hang our pass from the car’s rearview mirror.
+I hang our pass from the car’s rear view mirror.

 Pop-Up Park Pass Checkpoints

 Parks Canada staff have pop-up park pass checkpoints throughout the year.
 They are usually situated at the more popular park destinations.
 If you don’t have a pass, you will be required to pull over and pay for one before you continue to your destination.
-You can avoid this potentially embarrassing moment of having all other park uses know why you are pulled over – simply stop at the park gates or purchase a pass at one of the external participating locations.
+You can avoid this potentially embarrassing moment of having all other park users know why you are pulled over – simply stop at the park gates or purchase a pass at one of the external participating locations.

 Your price of admission supports the following:

-- Funding for infrastructure
+- Funding for infrastructure in all Parks Canada locations across the country

 - Maintenance of trails, roads, parking, scenic viewpoints, picnic areas, washrooms, and townsites